esn89/jenkins-ha-https/README.md

 First the networking stack (foundation) needs to be laid out, this includes a VPC, some gateways, subnets, elastic IPs, routing tables and routes.

+This will create:
+- VPC
+- internet gateway
+- a NAT gateway
+- elastic IP for the NAT gateway
+- 2 public subnets
+- 2 private subnets
+- public route table
+- private route table

 `sceptre create prod/vpc`

 Second comes the IAM Roles and InstanceProfiles as your Jenkins needs access to set a parameter in SSM.

+This will create:
+- an IAM Role
+- an Instance Profile

 `sceptre create prod/iamroles`

 Third, is the security groups.
 This will create security groups for your Jenkins' instance, EFS, and Elastic Loadbalancer.

+This will create:
+- security group for Jenkins
+- security group for the EFS to allow Jenkins access
+- security group for the load balancer

 `sceptre --var "jenkins_allowed_ip=123.123.123.123/32" create prod/securitygroups`